HorizenOfficial/HorizenAcademy/_i18n/en/_posts/eli5/2000-01-07-what-is-consensus.md

     </tr>
 </table>

-The consensus mechanism makes sure that the entire network agrees on the order of transactions.
-The network has to agree on the order of the most recent transactions before it can finalize a block.
-Once there is ageement, the block is released to the network and a new block is created.
-This way nobody can cheat the system and spend more than they have.
+The consensus mechanism ensures that the entire network agrees on the order of transactions.
 There are different ways to come to a consensus in a [peer-to-peer network]({{ site.baseurl }}{% post_url /eli5/2000-01-06-what-is-a-peer-to-peer-network %}).
 On the Horizen blockchain, people vote with their computational power on the order of transactions.
 If your computer is twice as fast as mine then the chance of you deciding on the order of transactions is twice as high as me deciding on it.